stevekrouse/WoofJS/README.md

   - **hidden state** - In Woof, there's no hidden view-layer state.
 If you make one circle red, only that circle is red.
   - **non-modular** - In Woof, because all view-layer state is encapulated into objects, it allows you to easily build modular and functional code without worrying about side effects.
   - **poor decomposition** - In Woof, you can have infinitely many objects listen to infinitely many events.
 You don't have to funnel all of your code through the same top-level events that forces you to build tangled code.
-  - **lack of identity / metaphor** - Woof steals Scratch's and Smalltalk's everything-is-an-object-that-you-can-see-on-the-screen metaphor.
-It also takes the pen, angles, turning and moving athropomorphic metaphors from LOGO.
+  - **lack of identity / metaphor** - Woof steals Scratch's and Smalltalk's everything-is-an-object-that-you-can-see-on-the-screen-immediately metaphor.
+It also steals LOGO's pen, angles, turning and moving athropomorphic metaphors.

 ## Showing off